TikhonJelvis/RL-book/chapter7/chapter7.md

 * *Consuming money*: The word "consume" refers to ""spending".
 Note that there is some *consumption of money* on a periodic basis that is required to satisfy basic needs like shelter, food and clothing.
 The rent or mortgage you pay on your house is one example - it may be a fixed amount every month, but if your mortgage rate is a floating rate, it is subject to variation.
 Moreover, if you move to a new house, the rent or mortgage can be different.
 The money you spend on food and clothing also constitutes *consuming money*.
 This can often be fairly stable from one month to the next, but if you have a newborn baby, it might require additional expenses of the baby's food, clothing and perhaps also toys.
 Then there is *consumption of money* that are beyond the "necessities" - things like eating out at a fancy restaurant on the weekend, taking a summer vacation, buying a luxury car or an expensive watch etc. One gains "satisfaction"/"happiness" (i.e., *Utility*) out of this *consumption of money*.
 The key point here is that we need to periodically make a decision on how much to spend (*consume money*) on a weekly or monthly basis.
 One faces a tension in the dynamic decision between *consuming money* (that gives us *Consumption Utility*) and *saving money* (which is the money we put in our investment portfolio in the hope of the money growing, so we can consume potentially larger amounts of money in the future).
 * *Investing Money*: Let us suppose there are a variety of investment assets you can invest in - simple savings account giving small interest, exchange-traded stocks (ranging from value stocks to growth stocks, with their respective risk-return tradeoffs), real-estate (the house you bought and live in is indeed considered an investment asset), commodities such as gold, paintings etc. We call the composition of money invested in these assets as one's investment portfolio (see Appendix [-@sec:portfolio-theory-appendix] for a quick introduction to Portfolio Theory).
 Periodically, we need to decide if one should play safe by putting most of one's money in a savings account, or if  we should allocate investment capital mostly in stocks, or if we should be more speculative and invest in an early-stage startup or in a rare painting.
 Reviewing the composition and potentially re-allocating capital (refered to as re-balancing one's portfolio) is the problem of dynamic asset-allocation.
 Note also that we can put some of our *received money* into our investment portfolio (meaning we choose to not consume that money right away).
 Likewise, we can extract some money out of our investment portfolio so we can *consume money*.
 The decisions of insertion and extraction of money into/from our investment portfolio is essentially the dynamic money-consumption decision we make, which goes together with the dynamic asset-allocation decision.

 The above description has hopefully given you a flavor of the dual and dynamic decisioning of asset-allocation and consumption.
-Ultimately, our personal goal is to maximize the aggregated Utility of Consumption of Money over our lifetime (and perhaps, also include the Utility of Consumption of Money for one's spouse and children, after you die).
+Ultimately, our personal goal is to maximize the Expected Aggregated Utility of Consumption of Money over our lifetime (and perhaps, also include the Utility of Consumption of Money for one's spouse and children, after you die).
 Since investment portfolios are stochastic in nature and since we have to periodically make decisions on asset-allocation and consumption, you can see that this has all the ingredients of a Stochastic Control problem, and hence can be modeled as a Markov Decision Process (albeit typically fairly complicated, since real-life finances have plenty of nuances).
 Here's a rough and informal sketch of what that MDP might look like (bear in mind that we will formalize the MDP for simplified cases later in this chapter):

 * States: The *State* can be quite complex in general, but mainly it consists of one's age (to keep track of the time to reach the MDP horizon), the quantities of money invested in each investment asset, the valuation of the assets invested in, and potentially also other aspects like one's job/career situation (required to make predictions of future salary possibilities).